Topological dynamics of cosine maps: Combinatorics and landing of rays for

-The main difference between the overlap between the canonical rays of $\cosh$ and the overlap between those of $\cosh^2$, is that since the critical points in $f^{-1}(0)$ are mapped to a critical point, each of them belongs to eight ray tails rather than four, and moreover, both singular values belong to the canonical rays $\Gamma({ K_R \cl{0_R}}, \ast)$ for both $\ast\in \{-,+\}$.
+The main difference between the overlap on the canonical rays of $z \mapsto\cosh(z)$ and the overlap on those of $f$, is that since the critical points in $f^{-1}(0)$ are mapped to a critical point, each of them belongs to eight canonical tails rather than to four, and moreover, both singular values belong to the canonical rays $\Gamma({ K_R \cl{0_R}}, \ast)$ for both $\ast\in \{-,+\}$.
 Compare Figures \ref{fig:rays_cosh} and \ref{fig:rays_cosh222}.
 Then, we further have the identifications

 where $\mp=+$ when $\pm=-$, and $\mp=-$ when $\pm=+$.
 If for each $\pm \in \{-,+\}$ and $K\in \Z$ we let

 then for all $K \in \Z^+$ and $P\in \Z$,